Unitech/pm2/README.md

 $ pm2 list              # You will see that on the row "mode" it's written "fork"
 ```

-You can also exec scripts in other languages:
+You can also exec scripts written in other languages:

 ```bash
 $ pm2 start my-bash-script.sh -x --interpreter bash